 Queen Elizabeth II Memorial Day: What's on in Auckland to honour late monarch

-On Monday September 26, New Zealand will be marking the passing of Queen Elizabeth II with a one-off public holiday titled Queen Elizabeth II Memorial Day to honour the world’s longest-reigning monarch.
+On Monday, New Zealand will be marking the passing of Queen Elizabeth II with a one-off public holiday titled Queen Elizabeth II Memorial Day.

 Queen Elizabeth II died on September 8 at Balmoral Castle, widely understood to be her favourite residence, while surrounded by her children.